 Dr. Shindell was born in Cambridge, Massachusetts.
 As of the 1920 census he was living in Boston with his father Jacob (a Jewish immigrant from Russia) and an older sister and brother.
 As of the 1940 census, he was living in Boston.

 Captain Shindell was already a member of the 32nd Station Hospital by December 24, 1942 when the unit was at Fort Benning, Georgia.
 Although no titles are given on the list of officers from that date, it is likely that he was Chief of Dental Service, given that he was the highest ranking Dental Corps officer in the unit.
-The 32nd Station Hospital’s personnel records from 1943 are extremely limited, but sometime during the year he was replaced by Captain Howard A. Laile.
+The 32nd Station Hospital’s personnel records from 1943 are extremely limited, but sometime during the year (and no sooner than June) he was replaced by Captain Howard A. Laile.
 (Because of poor records, it is not possible for me to be certain that there wasn’t another dentist or dentists who briefly served in the 32nd Station Hospital after Captain Shindell and before Captain Laile.)
 Details of Dr. Shindell’s subsequent military career are unknown.

 Dr. Shindell married Lee Bialik (who, according to Dr. Shindell’s great-nephew, is related to famous Jewish poet Hayim Nahman Bialik) in New York in 1952.
 The couple did not have children.
 The Shindells later moved to Brookline, Massachusetts.
 A newspaper ad listed him as a retired Associate Clincial Professor at the Tufts University School of Dentistry.
 Dr. Shindell’s great-nephew recalled that Dr. Shindell and his wife moved to Israel after his retirement, where he died, aged 88.

 Robert Silverman, O-1689303 (October 8, 1914 – December 16, 1978)